Table Of Contents_

 The Schlage Sense Smart Deadbolt provides a great smart lock security system while building a bridge to make it better down the road.

 The Schlage Sense Smart Deadbolt is among the easiest to use compared to other smart locks.
 You use an access code to open the door, no key necessary.
 Should you forget, you can always fall back on a physical key.
 With the free Schlage Sense app—available for iOS & Android—you can manage access codes, create a schedule, and even view when the door was used.
+An interesting alternative from the same brand is detailed in our Schlage link system review.

 By itself, the Schlage Sense Smart Deadbolt is good, but it isn’t until the Wi-Fi adapter is added that it becomes amazing.
 Smart home app integration becomes possible with Amazon Alexa, Apple Homekit, and Google Assistant.
 Bluetooth also becomes an option, connecting to devices like an Apple TV so long as it’s within Bluetooth range.

 Aesthetically speaking, the Schlage Sense Smart Deadbolt is plain in design.
 The dimensions are 5.00 x 3.00 x 1.00 inches, so it won’t take a lot of space on your front door.
 It uses a touchscreen instead of physical buttons, which means losing physical buttons is a thing of the past.
 Below the touchscreen is a keyhole should you find yourself forgetting your user codes.
 It comes in a few finishes such as aged bronze, satin nickel, and matte black.
+On the other hand, there is a unique smart lock with three parts, the Smado smart lock.
+Once you understand how it works, you can see why it upgrades your home security system.

 When you consider the Schlage Sense Smart Deadbolt by itself, which doesn’t come with a Wi-Fi adapter, the deadbolt is rather expensive compared to the Kwikset 909, an identical lock in design.
 If you want remote access, Bluetooth and Wi-Fi capabilities, you’ll need to spend another $60.